acsoto/BUAA-Compiler/README.md

 ##### **l**

-Count the number of the parameters of string and printf separately and check if they equal.
+Count the number of parameters for `string` and `printf` separately and check if they are equal.

 ##### **m**

-There is a global variety `whileFlag` symbolize if the code block is in while circle.
-If it isn't, any continue and break will produce error.
+There is a global variable `whileFlag` indicating if the code block is within a while loop.
+If it isn't, any `continue` or `break` statements will produce an error.

-### After Code
+### After Coding

 #### Area

-I mark the area++ when I get a block or a function, but it will lead to the situation that when enter a code block of a function, the parameters of the function can't be memorize in the different are with the block of the function.
-So I changed the rules to mark area++.
+I increment `area++` when entering a block or a function, but this leads to a situation where the parameters of the function can't be memorized in a different area from the block of the function.
+Therefore, I changed the rules for marking `area++`.

 ```java
     private boolean analyseBlock(boolean fromFunc) {